onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 Since the set up is roughly the same as in the previous exercise, it is not split up in as many code cells.
 Here we ask you to:
   - Initialize MPI
-  - Initialize CWIPI for `code 1`
+  - Initialize CWIPI for `code1`
-  - Set up the coupling : What value should be chosen for `CWP_Dynamic_mesh_t` since the coupling interface mesh of code 1 is deformed over time?
+  - Set up the coupling : What value should be chosen for `CWP_Dynamic_mesh_t` since the coupling interface mesh of `code1` is deformed over time?
   - Ask for visualization outputs

 ```{code-cell}